Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 The following rule is a different way to handle Rule Cards being played.
 This makes the game easier, as special rules can often be ignored.

-* If exactly **1 Rules card is played**, then its rule determines the "correct" cards instead.
+* If exactly **1 Rule Card is played**, then its rule determines the "correct" cards instead.
 * Otherwise, if **no or multiple** Rules cards are played, just use the default rules stated above.
+(They "cancel" each other out.)

 {{% /rules-block %}}